Lifelong Learning: What, Why, How?

 - Culturing yourself on worldly issues

 - Achieving more of what you want to accomplish

-For the fellas out there, Brett and Kate McKay say that “…history’s greatest men were autodidacts–those who devote themselves to self-education, either in addition to or as a substitute to formal schooling”.
+For the fellas out there, Brett and Kate McKay, from the Art of Manliness, say “…history’s greatest men were autodidacts–those who devote themselves to self-education, either in addition to or as a substitute to formal schooling”.

 *Pause* I’m pretty sure “autodidact” is my new sexy word. *Play*

-They suggest this is part of “art of manliness” because:
+They suggest this is part of “manliness” because:

 - It “keeps your brain healthy”

 Even as a woman, I want to be this manly, and prefer manly men who are learners to befriend.
 For example, my husband is a self-taught engineer!
 What I love even more about the article is that they strip your time, money, information, and location excuses as what they are: excuses.
 Yeah?